Code-Institute-Submissions/find-a-match/testing.md

 - [Microsoft Edge](https://www.windowscentral.com/microsoft-edge)
     - Used for testing site and responsiveness and scaling.

+- During the testing of the site, no bugs or problems in the operation of the game     were noticed.

 ## Validation services
 The following validation services and used to check the validity of the website code.